 Carter Lake Outlet

-Year-round Water Deliveries Prior to 1995, Northern Water delivered water from Carter Lake only during the crop irrigation season (April through October).
-During winter months, crews maintained and repaired the outlet when it was not in use.
+For decades the original outlet served the project well, delivering water from Carter Lake during the crop irrigation season from April through October, mostly to farms.
+The winter months allowed crews to maintain and repair the outlet when it was not in use.

-In 1995, Northern Water completed the Southern Water Supply Project, a pipeline that carries Carter Lake water year-round to cities and towns within Northern Water’s boundaries.
-Year-round municipal and industrial water deliveries represent Northern Water’s largest and fastest growing constituency.
+Then in 1995 Northern Water completed the Southern Water Supply Project, a pipeline that carries Carter Lake water year-round to cities and towns within Northern Water boundaries.
+Year-round municipal and industrial water deliveries now represent our largest and fastest growing constituency.

 Greater Operational Flexibility

-The new $12 million outlet at Carter Lake provides Northern Water with valuable operational flexibility.
+Finished in 2008, the new $12 million multi-tiered outlet provides us with valuable operational flexibility.
 The new structure consists of:

 - A 110-foot-tall multi-level intake tower